shredthaGNAR/list-of-my-starred-repos/README.md

 * [Alan-Kuan/Firefox-Mod-Blur](https://github.com/Alan-Kuan/Firefox-Mod-Blur): A Fork with an Installer for "Firefox Mod Blur - Modular"
 * [datguypiko/Firefox-Mod-Blur](https://github.com/datguypiko/Firefox-Mod-Blur): Firefox CSS Theme - For dark theme lovers / More compact / Modular / Blur
 * [MatthewCash/firefox-mods](https://github.com/MatthewCash/firefox-mods): Firefox CSS and JS Mods
+* [sonnenfell/firefox-new-duplicate-tab-closer](https://github.com/sonnenfell/firefox-new-duplicate-tab-closer): A small Firefox WebExtension to automatically close newly created duplicate tabs.
+Does not affect tabs that were already open before becoming duplicates by default.
 * [DivitMittal/firefox-nixCfg](https://github.com/DivitMittal/firefox-nixCfg): A declarative Firefox configuration using Nix home-manager, designed for enhanced performance, a streamlined UI, and powerful automation
 * [christiet/firefox-obsidian-bookmark](https://github.com/christiet/firefox-obsidian-bookmark): Firefox extension that allows users to create a "Bookmark" of their current tab into a specified document in Obsidian.
 * [patrikzudel/firefox-obsidian-bookmark](https://github.com/patrikzudel/firefox-obsidian-bookmark): Firefox extension that allows users to create a "Bookmark" of their current tab into a specified document in Obsidian.